Murray Hidary: iAmplify

 Murray Hidary and Jack Hidary founded iAmplify in 2005. iAmplify is a Web-based content publisher and syndication network for professionals in a broad range of fields.
 The site features simple tools for use by specialists to distribute their media.
 Users range from individuals to large corporations. iAmplify has established prominent partnerships with Bloomberg, David Allen, Yoga Journal, Marianne Williamson, Condé Nast's Golf Digest, and Eckhart Tolle.

 With pressure on the publishing industry mounting, Hidary was one of the first to envision taking readers “beyond the book,” and provide a platform for authors to forge a direct relationship with their audience.

 Primary Insight

 In 2009 Murray Hidary re-entered the expert network industry with his most recent endeavor: Primary Insight.
-The Hidary Group backed a management buyout of Primary Insight from JP Morgan led by former colleagues, David DeRose and Leighton Thomas.
-JP Morgan retains a minority interest.
+The Hidary Group backed a management buyout of Primary Insight from J.P.
+Morgan led by former colleagues, David DeRose and Leighton Thomas.
+J.P.
+Morgan retains a minority interest.

-Primary Insight is a leading provider of a vast network of experts in all industries and caters to some of the world's largest hedge funds and institutional investors.
+Primary Insight is a consulting firm for a variety of industries, and caters to hedge funds and institutional investors.

 eBillity

-Murray is also the co-founder of eBillity, a cloud-based SaaS platform used by freelancers, IT professionals, lawyers, accountants, creative professionals, and small business owners.
-The web-based and mobile tool helps professionals quickly and accurately track, manage, and bill their time.
+Murray is also the co-founder of eBillity, a cloud-based SaaS business platform.